 At this point, you are likely all familiar with the fact that the home buying process includes a Tampa home inspection.
-This is such an important part of the process as it allows your home to be checked by a trained Tampa home inspector so you and your family know your home is safe.
+This is such an important part of the process as it allows your home to be checked by a trained Tampa home inspection service so you and your family know your home is safe.
 The problem is, a standard home inspection does not cover everything, and knowing what it doesn’t cover means you are more prepared.

 If you are not a smoker, moving into the home of a former smoker can be extremely unappealing.
 Smoke can linger in the walls and carpeting for years, leaving unpleasant smells that will leach onto your clothing and furniture.
 The previous owners may have hidden the smell so your Tampa home inspection will not reveal anything on this.